What Is Chronic Illness?

 Disabling fatigue.
 Inflammation.
 Digestive problems.
 Insomnia.
 Nervous system disruption.

-Being sick is a normal, healthy adaptive response to facilitate recovery from injury or infection — which includes conserving energy to fight pathogens.
+Normally, being sick is a healthy adaptive response to facilitate recovery from injury or infection — which includes conserving energy to fight pathogens.
 Energy is conserved to focus on immune function.

 This Is Chronic Illness